Lemaqwq/Score-Entropy-Discrete-Diffusion/README.md

 ```

 ### Dataset Preparation
-Download and extract the dataset:
+Download data from here: [GSM8k-Aug data](https://github.com/da03/implicit_chain_of_thought/tree/main/data) and put them in the ./data folder with names gsm8k.

 Parse the dataset:
 ```bash